Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

-The instructions below will setup an instance of Submitty on your own hardware that will have several courses, many sample assignments, and a hundred students with assignment submissions so you can explore the features of Submitty.
+The instructions below will setup an instance of Submitty on your own hardware that will have several courses, many sample assignments, and a hundred students with assignment submissions so you can explore the features of Submitty as it would appear "mid-semester".
 Your host computer can run any modern operating system (Windows, Mac, or Unix/Linux).
 The installation process will create a new Virtual Machine (VM) on your computer and the VM will use the Ubuntu GNU/Linux operating system.

 1. To develop with a Virtual Machine (VM), your computer should have